arthus701/midibigbutton/README.md

 # (USB-)MIDI big button
-Code for a MIDI version of the big button from lookmumnocomputer
+Code for a MIDI version of the big button from lookmumnocomputer.

+More infos to come in the next days.